Meta Explains How To Use The DJI OM 4 Gimbal For Beginners

 Added Accessories – Adding a Case, Lens Mount, External Lens, Filter Mount, Variable ND Filter plus any Counterweights, will add extra weight to your iPhone, adding to or exceeding the DJI Gimbal’s Maximum Payload and Balancing Capabilities.

 Variable ND Filter – Meta uses a Variable ND Filter to keep the Shutter Speed Locked at 2x the Frame Rate (1/48th or 1/60th) using ISO 100 Indoors and ISO 22 Ourdoors.
 To adjust the Exposure, simply rotate the Variable ND Filter.
-The filter is mounted to the Moment Case using the MoonDogLabs 52mm Filter Adapter.
+The Variable ND Filter is mounted to the Moment Case using the MoonDogLabs 52mm Filter Adapter.

 Maximum Payload – How much weight can the DJI Gimbal Support?
 (Check the DJI Gimbal Specs)